dravikant/distributed-systems/2-multicast-problem/1-problem.md

 To address these challenges in a practical example like live streaming, specialized multicast protocols or distribution mechanisms may be employed.
 These mechanisms often involve a combination of network-level multicast support, error correction techniques, and congestion control algorithms.
 Additionally, content delivery networks (CDNs) and cloud providers may offer solutions tailored to efficient multicast-like content distribution to alleviate these problems in a cloud computing context.

+### Requirement

+- Fault tolerance and scalability

+    - Because the nodes may crash

+    - Packet may be dropped

+    - Thousands of nodes.

+- Most in the application level.

+### Implementation

+#### 1. Centeralized

+- It's the simplest implementation.

+- Put receipients in the for or while loop, go though the group member and send the TCP or UDP packets

+- Problems:

+    - Fault tolerance

+    - Latency, since the sender has to go through sequentially

+    - Time complexity: `O(n)`(Suppose we have n nodes.)

+#### 2. Tree-based

+- If you build a balanced(or almost balanced) tree, the height of a n-nodes tree is log(n) => That means the time complexity to reach each node is `O(log(n))`.

+- Problems:

+    - Needs to maintain the tree
+        - nodes may come and go randomly

+- Solutions:

+    - Build a spanning tree among the process of multicast group.

+        - each node receives one msg and forwards its copy to all child nodes

+    - Use spanning tree to disemminate multicast

+        -   if node closer to root fails most of the tree is unreachable

+    - Use acknowledgements(ACKs) or negative acknowledgements(NAKs) to repair the nodes which do not receive message.

+        - Issues: ACKs and NAKs might implode.
+For instance if the multicast wasn't sent successfully at the initial.

+        - SRM (Scalable Reliable Multicast):

+            - Use NAKs with ramdom wait times.

+            - If the receiver need to send NAKs multiple time it should use exponential backoff to avoid NAK storms

+        - RMTP (Reliable Multicast Transport Protocol):

+             - Use ACKs

+             - Only send to deignated receiver.

+             - ACKs contain digest of msg received so far and receiver can resend missing msg if required

+- Conclustion:

+    - Both SRM and RMTP have the message implossion problem, so that's why we develop gossip based and epidemic based protocol.